Downloading and setuping the Blueprint input data.

 Troubleshooting :

-After clicking on "Create Soil", you could get the following warning pannel if NDunes has not found in the folder all the necessary ASC files to cover the requested area.
+After clicking on "Create Soil", you could get the following warning pannel if NDunes has not found in the folder all the necessary DEM files to cover the requested area.

 Blueprint Stylesheet(s)